evervault/node-secureworker/README.md

    the *enclave* directly

 Intel SGX SDK provides a set of `sgx_ra_*` functions to help with the latter process, but this package does not (yet) expose them.
-You can use Web Crypto API to instead establish a secure channel, and have code around the enclave transmit messages between the peer and the enclave using `postMessage`.
+You can use the Web Crypto API to instead establish a secure channel, and have code around the enclave transmit messages between the peer and the enclave using `postMessage`.

 ## API (outside, untrusted)